-My mother-in-law has been visiting for the past two weeks from a very rainy, cold Alaska.
+A few years ago, my mother-in-law had been visiting for a few weeks from a very rainy, cold Alaska.
 She enjoyed each and every crisp morning and warm afternoon, the smells and sights of the slowly changing leaves.
 It made me stop and soak up these dry days and sunny skies even more, to slow down and appreciate the gift of fall.

 The original recipe calls for shortening which will give you a softer, chewier cookie.
 Feel free to substitute butter for a crispier, more flavorful gingersnap.

 I like to shape these in a smaller size, using a cookie scoop or small ice cream scoop to shape the dough balls.

 Makes 3-5 dozen, depending on size

 - In a stand mixer or large bowl, beat the shortening or butter and sugar until well combined and slightly fluffy.

 - Add the molasses and eggs.
 Mix well.